sindresorhus/got/advanced-creation.md

 #### got.merge(instances, [methods])

-Merges many instances into a single one.
+Merges many instances into a single one:
+- options are merged using [`got.mergeOptions()`](readme.md#gotmergeoptions),
+- handlers are stored in an array.

 ##### instances
 Type: `Function` `Object`